What is a Business Analyst?

 Evaluating and Implementing the Finest Solution

 Ensuring that the systems’ design is up to the mark, as per the needs of the customer is the next decisive step.
-Business Analyst spends time identifying options for solving particular difficulties and then help pick the best one.
+The most important job of the Business Analyst is to spend time identifying options for solving particular difficulties and then help pick the best one.
 The preferred solution is then assessed throughout the layout and planning to assure that it meets the business requirements.

-The implementation phase, although, is not the final stage for Business Analysts.
+The implementation phase, although, is not the final job of Business Analysts.
 In fact, it could turn out to be the riskiest time for things to go awry and for objectives to be overlooked.
 It is during this step that a BA should be aware of how clients are utilizing the framework.

 Do they clearly see the benefits envisaged in the business case?

-In essence, Business Analysts are the navigators, responsible for reaching the end destination, which implies a satisfying resolution of a business problem.
+In essence, the job of Business Analysts involves the navigation, responsible for reaching the end destination, which implies a satisfying resolution of a business problem.

 The BA must always be aware of what the end-game is, how to get there and should be competent enough of handling course adjustments as they occur.